-Let’s take the same example as above - if your customer sees an ad campaign first, and later interacts with one of your email campaigns, when using the last-touch attribution model, the email campaign is fully credited with the conversion.
+Let’s take the same example as above.
+If your customer sees an ad campaign first and later interacts with one of your email campaigns, using the last-touch attribution model, the email campaign is fully credited with the conversion.

-Multi-touch attribution models take into account the multiple touchpoints that a customer interacts with in the lead up to the purchase of your product.
+Multi-touch attribution models consider the multiple touchpoints a customer interacts with in the lead-up to purchasing your product.

-There are different models under Multi-touch attribution and under each model the weightage given to particular touch-points differs - while multi-touch attribution model is slightly trickier to calculate, as you consider all the touch-points that a customer interacts with, these tend to be much more accurate than single-touch attribution models.
+There are different models under Multi-touch attribution, and under each model, the weightage given to particular touch-points differs - while the multi-touch attribution model is slightly trickier to calculate, as you consider all the touch-points that a customer interacts with, these tend to be much more accurate than single-touch attribution models.

-Linear attribution model records every touchpoint that a customer engaged with in the lead-up to purchase and gives equal weightage to all of them.
+The linear attribution model records every touchpoint a customer engaged within the lead-up to purchase and gives equal weightage to all of them.